VictorGirard/hassio-addons/chaturbate-dvr/README.md

    - Configure filename patterns
 4. The add-on will automatically start recording when monitored channels go live

+### Troubleshooting Ingress Issues

+If you encounter 404 errors when accessing the web interface:

+1. **Clear browser cache** and try again
+2. **Restart the add-on** to refresh the ingress connection
+3. **Check the logs** for any connection issues
+4. **Verify the port** is correctly set to 8080 in the configuration

+The ingress is configured with proper proxy headers and WebSocket support for the chaturbate-dvr application.

 ### File Storage

 - **Videos**: Saved to `/usr/src/app/videos` (mapped to Home Assistant `/share` folder)